asdfractal/yggdrasil-labs/README.md

 Thanks to [Chris Zielinski](https://github.com/ckz8780) for being very active on slack and answering questions and personal messages, as well as the amazing Boutique Ado mini project.

+Thanks to fellow students [Stephen Seagrave](https://github.com/nemixu) and [Sam Laubscher](linkedin.com/in/sam-laubscher-559a4215b) for testing the deployed website and offering feedback.

-Code Institue for this great course and network that I am grateful to be a part of.
+[Code Institute](https://codeinstitute.net/) for this great course and network that I am grateful to be a part of.

 ### Disclaimer
 This site is part of a course project and is intended for educational purposes only